UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Introduction

-UD Indonesian-CSUI treebank was converted automatically from the **Kethu** treebank, an Indonesian constituency treebank in the Penn Treebank format.
+UD Indonesian-CSUI treebank was converted automatically from the [**Kethu**](https://github.com/ialfina/kethu) treebank, an Indonesian constituency treebank in the Penn Treebank format.
 The Kethu treebank itself was converted from a consituency treebank built by [**Dinakaramani et al. (2015)**](https://github.com/famrashel/idn-treebank).

 Other characteristics of the treebank:
+* Genre: news in formal Indonesian (the majority is economic news)
 * This treebank consists of 1030 sentences and 28K words.
-We devide CSUI treebank into testing and training dataset:
+We divide CSUI treebank into testing and training dataset:
-  * Testing dataset consist of around 10K words
+  * Testing dataset consists of around 10K words
-  * Training dataset consist of around 18K words
+  * Training dataset consists of around 18K words
-* The genre of the sentences are mainly news in formal Indonesian.
 * Average sentence length is around 27.4 words per-sentence, which is very high compare to the [Indonesian-PUD](https://github.com/UniversalDependencies/UD_Indonesian-PUD) treebank that has average sentence length of 19.4.